ammarhakim/gkyl-doc/source/quickstart/introduction.rst

 periodically, not every time step.
 These snapshots (frames) are labeled by the number ``#`` at the end of the file name.

-In order to plot the initial distribution function of the electrons use
+In order to plot the initial distribution function of the electrons we will use ``postgkyl`` in the command line as follows

 .. code-block:: bash

   pgkyl -f vm-damp_elc_0.bp interpolate plot

-which would produce the following 2D plot of the initial Maxwellian distribution.
+This produces the 2D plot of the initial Maxwellian distribution given below.

 .. figure:: figures/vm-damp_elc_0.png
    :scale: 40 %